 Halladay Settlers in United States in the 20th Century

-- Mary Halladay, aged 55, who emigrated to the United States from Glasgow, in 1906
+- Mary Halladay, aged 55, who immigrated to the United States from Glasgow, in 1906

-- Thomas Halladay, aged 58, who emigrated to America from Glasgow, in 1906
+- Thomas Halladay, aged 58, who immigrated to America from Glasgow, in 1906

 - Gabriel Halladay, aged 10, who settled in America from Rochdale, England, in 1911